-Without a plan to measure your data quality, you are essentially crossing your fingers, closing your eyes, and hoping for the best.
+Without a plan, you are essentially crossing your fingers, closing your eyes, and hoping for the best.

 7 data quality metrics you should be measuring

-Before using these metrics to measure data quality, your organization must agree on the quality rules and business impacts you’ll design your measurement around.
-Then develop core quality metrics to support those goals.
+Before using these metrics to measure, your organization must agree on the quality rules and develop core quality metrics to support those goals.

 1. Is your data complete?

 This means deciding what “completeness” means to your organization.
 You will measure the absence of information in blank (null or empty string) values or the presence of non-blank values.
-This should be applied to critical data first.
+Apply this to your data first.

 2. Is your data unique?

-Uniqueness in the data world means no entry is duplicated by other records in a data set, and the analysis must account for near-matches as well.
+Unique data is free of duplicates.
+The analysis must account for matches.
 The best way to do this is to compare your data with “real-world” data sources.
-For example, your database may contain John Smith and Johnny Smith at similar addresses, so you need an authoritative source to figure out if that’s the same person or different ones.
-This analysis might require third-party data for comparison using a value other than “name.”
+For example, your database may contain John Smith and Johnny Smith at similar addresses, so you need an authoritative source.

 3. Is your data fresh?